foolin/golem-lang/docs/tutorial.md

 of a Rectangle?
 Not really, no.  There is no such thing as a 'class' in Golem.
 However, due to the behaviour of merge(), they *are* inter-related in a way that is very much like inheritance.

-By the way, note that the functions 'Rectangle' and 'Box' are capitalized.
-It is considered idiomatic in Golem to capitalize 'constructor-like' functions that return complicated structs which have things like closures, 'this' references, merges from other complicated structs, and the like.

 One of the primary goals of the Golem project is to explore the power provided by the simple building blocks of functions, closures, structs and merge().
 It is hoped